cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 Error: Cannot find module '/test.js'
 ```

-For that, you have to also tell it to work (`-w`) in the right folder: `/root/temp` that you created to access your local files:
+To progress you also have to tell it to work (`-w`) in the right folder: `/root/temp`, that you created to access your local files:

 ```sh
 $ docker run -it -v $(pwd):/root/temp -w /root/temp node:lts-slim test.js